 Kitchener, Cambridge, Waterloo, Wilmot and Woolwich take it from there; their pipes deliver treated water to residents' homes, businesses and industry.
 They are responsible for metering and billing for their customers.
 North Dumfries and Wellesley townships are the exception: the Region distributes water directly to them.

 The Region of Waterloo owns 13 wastewater treatment facilities, all of which are operated by the Ontario Clean Water Agency (OCWA).
 The agency is a crown corporation contracted to operate, maintain and manage the Region's wastewater treatment plants, pumping stations and rural wastewater collection systems in North Dumfries and Wellesley.

 Why drink tap water?

 There is no better way to quench your thirst.
-Tap water is safe and clean to drink, a great value for your money, and the environmentally friendly and healthy choice.
+Tap water is safe and clean to drink, a great value for your money, a convenient and environmentally friendly choice.

 Master Plans and Projects